16 Product Fails That Defined The Decade

 In September 2019, the service shut down, but not before a massive data breach of customers’ credit card information.
 MoviePass, like many other VC-funded startups that focused more on growth than profits, dangled irresistible, subsidized prices in front of consumers.
 Eventually, someone had to pay full price.

-When it first launched in 2014, the internet-connected stationary bike company promised to bring the same community and focus of cult cycling classes like SoulCycle, but from people’s homes.
-The original bike cost $1,995, plus a monthly $40 subscription to livestream spin classes broadcasted from the company’s New York studio, directly to the bike’s screen.
-Embedded sensors let spinners compare their stats against others on a global dashboard displaying the efforts of hundreds of other at-home workout fiends.
+When it first launched in 2014, the internet-connected stationary bike company promised to bring the same community and focus of cult cycling classes like SoulCycle into people’s homes.
+The original bike cost $1,995, plus a monthly $40 subscription to livestream spin classes, broadcasted from the company’s New York studio, directly to the bike’s screen.
+Embedded sensors let spinners compare their stats to others' on a global dashboard displaying the efforts of hundreds of other at-home workout fiends.

 Five years later, Peloton’s first fans were in for a surprise.
 The company announced that it would stop supporting first-generation bikes after updates caused touchscreen performance issues.
 While all classes would remain accessible, these customers wouldn’t receive any new functionality.
 The company offered replacement parts for $350, on top of the thousands of dollars already paid, not including the service’s monthly fee.
 The debacle was a good lesson for all early adopters: Not even luxury gadgets are immune to obsolescence.